An Adversarial Approach to Structural Estimation: Statistical Properties

 \subsection{What If $\mathcal{D}$ Is Not Rich Enough?}

 Our theory assumes that $\mathcal{D}$ is a sieve that eventually is capable of representing $D_\theta$.
 In finite samples, however, we do not know how well $\mathcal{D}$ approximates $D_\theta$.
 Therefore, it is interesting to see what happens when $\mathcal{D}$ is not a sieve but a fixed class of functions.
-Although the complete treatment of this case is beyond our scope, we examine what happens to the population problem as we enrich $\mathcal{D}$, e.g., by gradually adding nodes and layers to the neural network.
+Although the complete treatment of this case is beyond our scope, we examine what happens to the population problem as we enrich $\mathcal{D}$, e.g., by gradually adding nodes and layers to the neural network. \footnote{The case where $\mathcal{D}$ is fixed to be the class of logistic discriminators is analyzed in \cref{sec:logistic}.}

 For simplicity, we maintain \cref{asm:sieve:bound,asm:dqm,asm:spec} and assume that $\mathcal{D}$ contains a constant function $1/2$.
 Let $\tilde{D}_\theta$ be the population maximizer of $M_\theta(D)$ in $\mathcal{D}$.
 Since $M_\theta(D)-M_\theta(D_\theta)=-2d_\theta(D,D_\theta)^2+o(d_\theta(D,D_\theta)^2)$ by \cref{thm:obj:rate}, $\tilde{D}_\theta$ is equivalent to a minimizer of $d_\theta(D,D_\theta)^2$ in $\mathcal{D}$ up to $o(d_\theta(D,D_\theta)^2)$.
 Under \cref{asm:spec}, $\tilde{D}_{\theta_0}=D_{\theta_0}\equiv1/2$ and $M_{\theta_0}(1/2)=M_\theta(1/2)$.
 By \cref{thm:obj:rate},